 2. Hand Hygiene for Kids

 Washing hands frequently can reduce the chances of contracting diseases such as diarrhoea.
 The simplest way to practise hand hygiene is by teaching your child how to wash hands thoroughly.
-Show your child a step by step demonstration on how to wash hands and ensure they get all the steps right.
+Show your child a step-by-step demonstration on how to wash hands and ensure he/she get all the steps right.

 - Wet your hands with water.

 - Apply soap to your hands and rub to form a lather.

 - Make sure that your child cleans even in between the fingers and under the nails.